owlgrass/gdshive-movie-test/README.md

 # gdshive-movie-test
-Sample Vue.js project, demoing the design & development of a generic movie catalog website.
+Sample Vue.js project, demoing the design & development of a small, generic movie catalog website.

 ## Setup instructions
 This project was created with the Vue CLI.